samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

-# This line here to fix bug in GitHub

 This bibliography attempts to cover all of the literature on _gradual typing_, defined as safe interoperability between typed and untyped portions of a single program.
 It begins with the original work on gradual typing, which was independently presented by three sets of authors in between September 2006 and January 2007, and then covers the extensive subsequent literature, both theoretical and practical.

 The latter sections cover related work.
 First, early work on safe interoperation, such as the work on contracts.
 Second, work on type systems (broadly defined) designed to work with existing untyped languages, including recent work done in the context of gradual typing.
 Work on type system design that also considers issues of interoperability with untyped programs appears in the main section of the bibliography.